-2013 Poland Spring Resort property including the golf course was listed as a Historic District In the National Register
+2013 Poland Spring Resort property including the golf course was listed as a Historic District in the National Register.

-2020 Covid - 19 virus causes a pandemic worldwide
+2020 Covid - 19 virus causes a pandemic worldwide.

 Poland has two principal areas of historical significance, namely the Poland Spring area in its southerly section and Empire Grove in the east end.
 Poland Spring, which includes five major structures of its original resort and hotel complex, the golf course, the Presidential Inn (formerly Riccar Inn), the Maine State Building, the All Souls Chapel, and the Bottling Plant and Spring House, are on the National Register of Historic Places as a part of the Poland Spring Historic District.
 The chapel, Maine State Building, and former bottling facility and springhouse are listed individually.
 Of the three, the Maine State Building may have the highest historical value since it served as the State of Maine exhibit at the Columbian Exposition (1893) in Chicago.
 The structure was dismantled to be re-erected (1894) as part of the Poland Spring complex, serving as its library.
-The property which includes the course, most is listed within the boundaries of the historic district which was created in 2013.